morse-simulator/morse/doc/morse/contributing.rst

 You can write to the list of developers of the project, writing to this
 address: `morse-dev@laas.fr <mailto:morse-dev@laas.fr>`_.

-MORSE developement can be tracked online with GitHub: `MORSE on GitHub
+MORSE development can be tracked online with GitHub: `MORSE on GitHub
 <https://github.com/laas/morse>`_

 Fork it from your own GitHub account, or get the source directly from